 2nd tiebreaker – higher UR fun point average

-- Before play, please check the area for any debris, puddles or dangerous obstacles and report these findings to your EC.
+- Before play, please check the area for any debris, puddles or dangerous obstacles and report these findings to your on-site staff.

-- Any controversial play where teams are unable to determine the appropriate call due to not seeing the play, complexity of the situation, etc. can defer to the EC.
-Should the EC be unable to make a fair judgement call, the play will simply be reset.
+- Any controversial play where teams are unable to determine the appropriate call due to not seeing the play, complexity of the situation, etc. can defer to the on-site staff.
+Should the on-site staff be unable to make a fair judgement call, the play will simply be reset.
 Once this is determined, the game will proceed without further discussion.

 - UNSPORTSMANLIKE PLAY WILL NOT BE TOLERATED – Urban Rec leagues are recreational by design and sportsmanship is paramount.
 This is further articulated in the Urban Rec code of conduct that was signed by all players upon registering to play in any Urban Rec league.

-- If the EC witnesses any acts of flagrant contact, elbowing, cheap shots, or any type of aggressive play or unsportsmanlike act, the game can be stopped and the player can be removed from the game.
+- If the on-site staff witnesses any acts of flagrant contact, elbowing, cheap shots, or any type of aggressive play or unsportsmanlike act, the game can be stopped and the player can be removed from the game.

 - Only the players invovled in a play should make a call: absolutely NO CALLS PERMITTED from players not on the court.

 - All other standard basketball regulations apply unless otherwise mentioned in the below rules.